-- Select the check box for the features and options you want to reset.
+- Select the check box for the features an options you want to reset.

-If you select the Hosts check box, the Host Reset Notification appears.
+If you select the Hosts check box, the Host Reset Notification opens.

 - If you select the Domains or Hosts check box, click Yes to confirm that you want to reset all domains or hosts and host data.

 This selects the Domains or Hosts check box.
 The domains or hosts are not removed until you click Reset.